dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 which is now a finite-dimensional $\QQ_\ell\dash$vector space.

 How are the $\ell\dash$adic homology groups related to these $\ell\dash$adic homotopy groups?
-In Topology, we have the Hurewciz maps taking homotopy groups into homology groups, which we can think of as giving a bilinear pairing
+In Topology, we have the Hurewciz maps taking homotopy groups into homology groups, which we can think of as giving a bilinear pairing between the homotopy groups and the cohomology groups (via natural duality of homology/cohomology).